Lotteries in Australia: Major lotteries

-Lotto
+FutureBall

+FutureBall is Australia's newest lottery, introduced in 2026 and operated by The Lottery Office, under licence by the Northern Territory Government of Australia.

+The game features a fixed A$1 million top prize and is drawn twice a week on Tuesdays and Fridays.
+Players select six numbers from a pool of 34 and one additional number from a secondary pool of three.

+FutureBall includes four prize divisions, with the first division requiring all six main numbers plus the FutureBall and the additional number to be matched.

+Unlike traditional Australian lotteries, the game has a unique feature where each possible number combination is only issued once per draw, ensuring that the Million Dollar Division 1 prize is never shared if won.

+The Lott

-Saturday Lotto
+Saturday Lotto/TattsLotto

 Saturday Lotto is a national Saturday night draw conducted by Tattersall's, and is syndicated to all Australian states and territories through the Australian Lotto Bloc.
 The game is marketed as TattsLotto in Victoria, Tasmania and the Northern Territory; as Gold Lotto in Queensland; as X Lotto in South Australia and simply as Lotto or Saturday Lotto in New South Wales, Australian Capital Territory and Western Australia.

 In the absence of poker machines, the Victorian state government awarded Tattersall's the right to conduct a weekly lottery to raise additional revenue to complement the state's health system funding.
 The first TattsLotto draw, with the first prize of A$50,000, was on 24 June 1972, televised on HSV-7 Melbourne.

 TattsLotto, which was the first of its type in Australia, was originally based on the European style 6-from-49 lotteries, where six numbers are selected from 40 in a standard game.
 Each week, six numbers and one supplementary number were mechanically drawn from a transparent barrel.
 Each televised draw was live-to air and witnessed by three officials, one from Tattersalls and two representatives from the government.
 From Draw 413, on 6 July 1985, the current standard game format, six from 45, was introduced to increase the chances at winning a prize.
 Also from this draw, an additional supplementary number was drawn.